Published

 Knock’s business model is more tailored to buyers’ needs than Opendoor’s model.
 Its Home Swap program lets you tap into your current home’s equity to buy a new home.
 And Knock Go enables you to make non-contingent offers on homes.

 Opendoor doesn’t provide loans for buyers.
-It does sell homes, but customers frequently complain that Opendoor homes have shoddy repairs.
+It does sell homes, but Opendoor customers frequently complain that its homes have shoddy repairs.

 Opendoor is available in more areas